historical-theology/stthomas/faith-reason-revelation/cumulative-essay-f2023.md

 ***

+### Sources

+The only strictly *required* source is the Gospel of Mark as presented in the Catholic Study Bible, that is, the text of Mark's Gospel, as well as the Reading Guide, Introduction, and Footnotes, all of which are (for our purposes) to be considered one (unified) whole source.

+Secondly, I *recommend* that you make use of Brant Pitre's The Case for Jesus, which we are reading in conjunction with the Gospel of Mark.
+Pitre unfolds an academic argument with multiple sub-arguments and many considerations of counter-arguments, thereby providing you with both a model for making an academic argument and much material that you might choose to cite.

+Thirdly, you may make use of any class materials, including assigned readings, video lectures, partner debate contents, class session notes, and more.
+This is both a recommended constraint on scope to help keep you dutifully focused and a means by which I as the grader may assess how well you really have digested what we have done in the class.

+Fourthly, you may use outside materials, including Oxford Reference Online, peer-reviewed academic resources (presumably from the UST Library), and highly vetted non-academic resources (e.g. New York Times or Washington Post articles).

 ### Citations

-You are only to make use of class materials, including assigned readings, video lectures, partner debate contents, class session notes, and other materials.
-This is both a constraint on scope to help keep you dutifully focused and a means by which I as the grader may assess how well you really have digested what we have done in the class.

-Since you are only expected to make use of class materials, your citations may be very simple: abbreviated, sub-formal MLA-style parentheticals.
+Since you are chiefly expected to make use of class materials, your citations may be very simple: abbreviated, sub-formal MLA-style parentheticals.
 Here is an example:
 	*Mark's Gospel opens with these words: "The beginning of the gospel of Jesus Christ" (Mark 1:1).*

 Note that I have not even had to specify the translation quoted, since we have a standard Bible for the class (*The Catholic Study Bible: Third Edition*, which uses the New American Bible: Revised Edition translation).